sudo-ulmas/ManiSDKIosExampleXcFrameworks/README.md

 ## Installation

 Create folder named "Flutter" inside the root folder of the project.
-Add Release, Debug, and Profile folder provided to you by the Mani administration and you are good to go.
+Add Release, Debug, and Profile folders provided to you by the Mani administration and you are good to go.